needle-tools/needle-engine-support/documentation/testing.md

 ### Installing the certificate on iOS / iPadOS / VisionOS
 1. Open the file.
 2. You'll be prompted to _add_ the profile to your device.
+Confirm.
 3. Go to Settings
 4. There will be a new entry "Profile".
 Select it and allow the profile to be _active_ for this device.
 5. On iOS / iPadOS, you also need to allow "Root Certificate Trust".
-For this, go to `Settings > General > About > Info > Certificate Trust Settings` and enable trust for the certificate.
+For this, search for `Trust` or go to `Settings > General > About > Info > Certificate Trust Settings` and enable full trust for the root certificate.

 ::: tip
 The certificate is automatically installed on the machine you generated it on.
 For other machines in the local network, follow the steps below to also establish a trusted connection.